fossas/fossa-cli/docs/contributing/effects-tutorial.md

 -- 'send' invokes the 'Algebra' typeclass, and only for those carriers -- whose 'Member' constraints satisfy the given 'eff' effect.
--- This is the secret sauce that actually invokes the various 'Algebra' -- implementations, where all of the real effect-handling code is. send :: Has eff sig m => eff m a -> m a
+-- This is the secret sauce that actually invokes the various 'Algebra' -- implementations, where all of the real effect-handling starts. send :: Has eff sig m => eff m a -> m a

 -- This function specifies a specific datatype, (ReaderC) and "runs" it,